The 3 Best Stretches for Roller Derby

-Edgier than it was in the early years, the skaters have all adopted personas not completely unlike what passes for wrestling these days.
-The speed of the sport remains as well, lap after lap, with points given for each member of the opposing team they lap.
-Five girls to a side: four “Blockers” whose job it is to delay and block their opponents so that the “Jammer” can score points by lapping the other teams blockers.
+Roller derby today is comprised of mostly all-girl teams who have taken the sport to a whole new level.
+Points are given for each member of the opposing team you lap.
+There are five girls to a side: four “Blockers” whose job it is to delay and block their opponents so that the “Jammer” can score points by lapping the other team’s blockers.

-As with all skating activities, the majority of the muscles and joints used in this sport are all in the legs.
+As with all skating activities, the majority of the muscles and joints used in this sport are in the legs.
 From the ankle to the hip, all the impetus used to gather speed on the track is supplied from the feet up.

-During play, in the rough and tumble contact that is at the heart of roller derby action, your elbows come into play, utilizing your biceps and triceps to block and push off against your opponent.
+During play, in the rough and tumble contact that is at the heart of roller derby action, your elbows and shoulders come into play, utilizing your biceps and triceps to block and push off against your opponent.

 Most Common Roller Derby Injuries